kruschid/typesafe-routes/README.md

   // => { accountId: "123" }
   ```

-  While `stringParser` is probably the most common parser/serializer there are also `intParser`, `floatParser`, `dateParser`, and `booleanParser` shipped with the module.
-But you are not limited to these.
-If you wish to implement your custom parserserializer just imlement the interface `Parser<T>`.
-You can find more details on that topic further down the page.
+  The `stringParser` is likely the most widely used parser/serializer, however, the module also includes `intParser`, `floatParser`, `dateParser`, and `booleanParser`.
+You are not restricted to these options and can implement your own custom parser/serializer by following the `Parser<T>` interface.
+More information on this topic can be found further down the page.
 </details>

 <details>